dsroberts/firedrake-hpc-cd/README.md

 * `bind_dirs` -  - a bash array of directories that will be bind-mounted in place when singularity is launched.
 This should be the same as `bind_dirs` from `build-config.sh`, except with the top-level path from `$APPS_PREFIX` added to the array entries.

 The `launcher.sh` script also contains a hook system that allows the behaviour of different commands to be modified.
 The script searches the `overrides` subdirectory for files named either `<command>.sh` or `<command>.config.sh` where `<command>` is the name of the symlink used to invoke `launcher.sh`.
 A script named `<command>.sh` will override the singularity launch behaviour of `launcher.sh` completely, whereas a script named `<command>.config.sh` will be sourced and return control to `launcher.sh`.

+### Global `functions.sh`

+A set of universal functions is provided in `scripts/functions.sh` that perform actions common to all platforms.
+If necessary, these functions can be overridden by a function from `scripts/$FD_SYSTEM/functions` script.
+The functions provided in this script are
+* `copy_and_replace` - This function takes an input template and an output file as its first 2 arguments and an arbitrary number of environment variable names beyond that.
+For each environment variable, it will replace the string `__VARIABLE__` in the template with the contents of `$VARIABLE` in the destination file.
+* `copy_squash_to_overlay` - A convenience function that takes a squashfs name as its first argument, a directory within the squashfs as its second argument and a target path for that directory as its third argument.
+This function extracts the contents of a directory within a squashfs to a destination.
+Used when building firedrake to ensure the appropriate petsc build is available.
+* `copy_dir_to_overlay` - Copy the contents of a directory specified in the first argument to a target specified in the second argument.
+Used for ensuring the availability of files that would otherwise not be accessible due to a bind mount during the build process.
+* `fix_apps_perms` - This function takes an arbitrary number of files or directories as arguments and disables group write permission on all of them.
+This function should be overridden on a system that supports ACLs.
+* `resolve_libs` - This function sets the `DT_RPATH` of all ELF binaries in the directory specified in the first argument to subdirectories of the colon-separated list of directories in the second argument that contain libraries on which those shared objects depend.
+Running this on an installation removes the need for a module to specify `$LD_LIBRARY_PATH`.
+* `make_modulefiles` - This function takes no arguments and creates the module files and aliases and defaults for the current build.
+If `$MODULE_SUFFIX` is `.lua`, it will use Lmod sematics, otherwise it will use TCL Environment Module semantics.
+If the `modules/$FD_SYSTEM` directory provides `firedrake-common` or `petsc-common` files, those files will also be copied unaltered to the same directory as the module file.